Recap: Doctor Who S31 E3 "Victory of the Daleks"

 - Heroic Sacrifice: Inverted, with the Daleks making a Villainous sacrifice.
 What else would you call taking a course of action to save your entire race knowing full well it will end in your demise?

-- Historical-Domain Character : Winston Churchill.
-Which became elevated to Hilarious in Hindsight with the revelation that Jon Pertwee (the Third Doctor) was an intelligence officer during World War II and personally reported to Churchill....
+- Historical-Domain Character : Winston Churchill is a main character here.
+This became elevated to Hilarious in Hindsight with the revelation that Jon Pertwee (the Third Doctor) was an intelligence officer during World War II and personally reported to Churchill.

-- I Did What I Had to Do: Churchill repeatedly brushes off the Doctor's warnings with this.
+- I Did What I Had to Do: Churchill repeatedly brushes off the Doctor's warnings with how people are dying every day.
+If the Doctor says that the daleks are evil incarnate, Churchhill responds that he'd ally with the devil in order to stop Hitler.

 - Improbable Aiming Skills: The Dalek shooting down planes with perfect accuracy.